CJ Opiaza: Miss Grand International 2024

-Opiaza represented the Philippines at Miss Grand International 2024, held in Cambodia and Thailand.
+Opiaza represented the Philippines and was first runner-up at Miss Grand International 2024, held in Cambodia and Thailand.
 Throughout the competition, she was considered a strong contender by several media outlets.
 For the national costume competition, Opiaza wore a design by Patrick Isorena, inspired by the anahaw—the national leaf of the Philippines—symbolizing Filipino identity and resilience.

-During the coronation night, Opiaza advanced to the top five, wearing a silver sequin evening gown with a low neckline and a flowing white cape, designed by Filipino designer Mak Tumang.
+During the coronation night, she wore a gown designed by Filipino designer Mak Tumang.
 In the question-and-answer segment, she was asked to identify the most critical issue facing the world and propose a solution.
 She highlighted civil war and violence as the most pressing global challenges, emphasizing the human cost of conflict and advocating for greater kindness, respect, and unity among people.

-At the end of the event, she was named first runner-up to Rachel Gupta of India, equaling the highest placement ever achieved by a Filipino contestant at Miss Grand International, previously reached by Nicole Cordoves in 2016 and Samantha Bernardo in 2020.
+First runner-up equaled the highest placement ever achieved by a Filipino contestant at Miss Grand International, previously reached by Nicole Cordoves in 2016 and Samantha Bernardo in 2020.

 Assumption and reign

-On May 28, 2025, Rachel Gupta resigned as Miss Grand International 2024, citing organizational issues, including unmet commitments and alleged mistreatment.
-In response, the Miss Grand International Organization announced her dethronement, attributing the decision to her alleged failure to fulfill assigned duties.
+On May 28, 2025, Miss Grand International 2024 Rachel Gupta resigned, citing organizational issues, including unmet commitments and alleged mistreatment.
+The Miss Grand International Organization responded, attributing the decision to her alleged failure to fulfill assigned duties.

-Following Gupta’s resignation, local media outlets identified Opiaza, the first runner-up, as her incoming successor, citing the pageant's mechanics.
-On May 29, the organization confirmed Opiaza's accession as the new titleholder, making her the first Filipino to hold the title.
-She was officially crowned as the new titleholder on June 3 by Nawat Itsaragrisil, the president of the Miss Grand International organization, at a ceremony held at the MGI Hall in Bangkok, Thailand.
-For the event, she wore an evening gown designed by Tumang that was completed in three days.
-Following her successor's crowning, Gupta extended her well wishes to Opiaza for her reign but cautioned her to be mindful and protect herself from the organization.
+On May 29, the organization confirmed Opiaza's was the new titleholder, making her the first Filipino to hold the title.
+She was officially crowned on June 3 by Nawat Itsaragrisil, the president of the Miss Grand International organization, at the MGI Hall in Bangkok, Thailand.
+For the event, she wore an evening gown designed by Mak Tumang.
+Gupta extended her well wishes to Opiaza for her reign but cautioned her to be mindful and protect herself from the organization.

 In her capacity as the first-runner up, CJ visited South Korea, alongside other runners-up of Miss Grand International 2024.
 During her reign as the Miss Grand International 2024, she travelled to Thailand, Myanmar, China, India, Malaysia, Laos, Panama, the United States, Japan, Vietnam and her home country of the Philippines.

 Advocacy and platforms

-Opiaza co-founded the Passion for Joy Initiative with her sister, PJ, to advocate for animal welfare.
+Opiaza co-founded the Passion for Joy Initiative with her sister, Princess Juliane, to advocate for animal welfare.
 The initiative has partnered with The Homeless Dog Shelter Subic to provide a safe haven for rescued animals.